An Algebraic characterization of the affine three space in arbitrary characteristic: Characterization of

 We can slightly modify (\ref{affine 3space}) by removing the condition that $k$ is algebraically closed and requiring that $B$ is a geometrically factorial and $k$ is an infinite field.
-We will prove the following theorem in section $5$ after \ref{temp}.
+We prove the following theorem in section $5$ after corollary (\ref{temp}).

 \begin{theorem} Let $B$ be an affine $\Ufd $ over $k$ with $\Tr _kB=3$, where $k$ is an infinite field.
 Suppose $B$ is geometrically factorial.
-Then the following are equivalent. \begin{enumerate} \item $B\cong k^{[3]}$
+Then the following are equivalent. \begin{enumerate} \item $B= k^{[3]}$

 \item $\MLs (B)=k$

 \item $\ML (B)=k$ and $\MLs (B)\neq B$. \end{enumerate} \end{theorem}